-REMOVING AND INSTALLING THE BLADE (Fig. 6a-6b)
+REMOVING AND INSTALLING THE BLADE (Fig. 4a-4b)

-- CAUTION: Check the arbor hole diameter of the blade before installing the blade.
-Always use the correct ring for the arbor hole of the blade you intend to use. - CAUTION: To work properly, the saw blade teeth must point down toward the front of the saw.
-Failure to heed this instruction could cause damage to the saw blade, the saw or the workpiece. - WARNING: Make sure that the saw blade is installed to rotate in the proper direction.
+△CAUTION: Check the arbor hole diameter of the blade before installing the blade.
+Always use the correct ring for the arbor hole of the blade you intend to use.

+△CAUTION: To work properly, the saw blade teeth must point down toward the front of the saw.
+Failure to heed this instruction could cause damage to the saw blade, the saw or the workpiece.

+△WARNING: Make sure that the saw blade is installed to rotate in the proper direction.
 Do not use grinding wheels, wire brushes, or abrasive wheels on a table saw.
-Improper saw blade installation or use of accessories not recommended may cause serious injury. - WARNING: Only use a 254 mm diameter blade.
-To avoid injury from an accidental start, make sure the switch is in the OFF position and the plug is not connected to the power source outlet. - WARNING: Be extremely careful when loosening arbor nut.
+Improper saw blade installation or use of accessories not recommended may cause serious injury.

+△WARNING: Only use a 254 mm diameter blade.
+To avoid injury from an accidental start, make sure the switch is in the OFF position and the battery pack is not installed to the table saw.

+△WARNING: Be extremely careful when loosening arbor nut.
 Keep firm grasp on both wrenches.
 Do not allow hands to slip and contact blade.

-- o Unplug the saw. - o Turn height adjustment knob clockwise to raise blade to maximum height. - o Remove the table insert. - ${\odot}$ Set the saw blade angle to 0° and raise the saw blade to the uppermost position. - Remove the blade wrenches from storage area.
+- o Turn off the saw and remove the battery pack. - o Turn height adjustment knob clockwise to raise blade to maximum height. - o Remove the table insert. - Set the saw blade angle to 0° and raise the saw blade to the uppermost position. - o Remove the blade wrenches from storage area.